sagizty/Multi-Stage-Hybrid-Transformer/README.md

 We firstly use the Pretrain.py script to pretrain the model on the Imagenet-1k dataset and then use the pre-trained model for 5-fold experiment with Train.py

-All implimentation details are setting as the default hyperparameter in the ArgumentParser in the end of our code.
+All implimentation details are setted as the default hyperparameter in the ArgumentParser in the end of our code.

-The colab script is presented for your convenience.
+The colab script along with its tensorboard-runs are presented for your convenience.
+The detailed results are avaliable in the archieve.